 Type of Award: Discretionary grants.

-Estimated Available Funds: The Administration has requested $43,540,000 for the AP Test Fee and Advanced Placement Incentive (API) programs authorized under Title I, Part G of the Elementary and Secondary Education Act of 1965, as amended (ESEA), for FY 2010, of which we expect to use an estimated $15,374,000 for the AP Test Fee program.
-The remaining funds would support continuation grants under the API program.
+Estimated Available Funds: The Administration has requested $122,175,000 for the AP Test Fee and Advanced Placement Incentive (API) programs for FY 2008, of which we intend to use an estimated $12 million for this program.
+The remaining funds would support API grants.
 The actual level of funding, if any, depends on final congressional action.
 However, we are inviting applications to allow enough time to complete the grant process if Congress appropriates funds for this program.

 The Department is not bound by any estimates in this notice.